CGhxst/McToolsGUI/README.md

 1. Clone the repository.
 2. Open the solution in Visual Studio.
 3. Build and run the project.
-4. Use the GUI to decrypt or encrypt Marketplace content packs.
+4. Use the GUI to decrypt or encrypt content packs.

 ## Credits
 Based on the original [McTools](https://silica.codes/BedrockReverse/McTools) program.